xltechasia/mkzfsonlinux/README.md

     -d <disk0>  -   Valid drives in /dev/disks/by-id/ to use for ZFS pool ...             eg. ata-Samsung_SSD_850_EVO_M.2_250GB_S24BNX0H812345M
     -d <diskn>          or  ata-ST4000DM000-2AE123_ZDH123AA
-                    *** All drives passed will be reformatted - ALL partitions & data will be destroyed --cp <path> -   Source of working system to copy to new ZFS pool (rsync -avxHAX <path> /mnt) after pool creation --install   -   Create /dev/zd0 and launch Ubiquity installer after pool creation --uefi      -   Add partition and GRUB support for UEFI boot --yes       -   Required to execute repartitioning & ZFS pool build --dry       -   Semi-safe execution - will do as much as possible that is non-destructive.
-Overrides --yes --continue  -   Skip all steps (partitioning etc) and go straight to --install or --cp processing
+                    ** All drives passed will be reformatted - ALL partitions & data will be destroyed ** --install   -   Create /dev/zd0 and launch Ubiquity installer after pool creation --yes       -   Required to execute repartitioning & ZFS pool build

-If --yes or --dry are missing, after parsing options, will terminate without deleting anything If --cp <path> and --install are mutually exclusive, passing both will cause an error If --continue is used, the ZFS Pool, Disks and/or previously used paramaters must be exactly the same (no checking done)
+If --yes is missing, after parsing options, will terminate without deleting anything

 AUTHOR
     Matthew@XLTech.io